It is a condition that affects the way you perceive sounds.

 What causes it to occur can vary from person to person.

-While it may occur as a result of an existing medical condition, or you may experience it through damage to your hearing, especially from long-term exposure to noise, or as a condition resulting from PTSD.
+While it may occur as a result of an existing medical condition, or you may experience it through damage to your hearing, especially from long-term noise exposure, or as a condition resulting from PTSD.

 Meniere’s disease, post-traumatic stress disorder (PTSD), depression, and autism.

 Being around loud noise can also cause hyperacusis.
 Something like a single strong shot can trigger the condition.
-But it can also come from being around loud noises for a long period of time.
+But it can also come from being around loud noises for an extended period.

-On the other hand, some may seem to experience it for no apparent reason.
+On the other hand, some may experience it for no apparent reason.
 While the specific causes of the condition are somewhat debatable, there are ways to help alleviate the problem.

 Treatment for hyperacusis